EdgardYayo/EdgardYayo/README.md

 ### Other Things About me 📚
 -🔭 I’m currently working on the project of create a group of developers for working as a freelancers

--🌱 I’m currently learning more React.js
+-🌱 I’m currently learning React.js, Angular, Svelte, Flutter, Spring Boot and Django.

 -👯 I’m looking to collaborate on whatever project where I be invited